ostinelli/gin.io/docs/application_files.md

 }
 ```

- You can see that it contains 3 parameters, all of which takes values defined in the `settingsl.lua` file (see here below):
+ You can see that it contains 3 parameters, all of which takes values defined in the `settings.lua` file (see here below):

  * `{{ "{{RALIS_ENV" }}}}`: it contains the Ralis environment the server is run on, such as `development`, `production`, etc
  * `{{ "{{RALIS_CODE_CACHE" }}}}`: can be `on` or `off`